collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 ## Introduction

-First of all let's start with a bit of theory to understand the general concepts and theory behing the _sync_ plugin.
+First of all let's start with a bit of theory to understand the general concepts and theory behind the _sync_ plugin.

 ### The "Why"